nossidge/snowball/README.md

 The word "above" would be prioritised above "spoke" and "lucan", as "the lord" is a longer key than simply "lord".

-You can also specify a "seed phrase" to the porgram.
+You can also specify a "seed phrase" to the program.
 This ensures that all poems created in that batch will contain the given phrase.
 If the seed phrase would form a middle portion of the poem (e.g. "still cannot believe") then the poem will be generated backwards, down to a one letter word.